Temporary Exhibitions, Hood Downtown

 Of course, Blackmon works diligently to ensnare us in just such a conundrum.
 Her richly detailed photographs depend on careful staging and the acceptance of serendipity.
 Her works exist somewhat outside of time--or, at least, they are not obviously or specifically of today.
 We find few clues about our present lives on view.
 Rather, the "sets" abound with the detritus of pre-Internet play.
 The children in her narratives get bored, make pretend, stage performances, and generally rely on the imagination to fill their days.
 Ultimately, the characters in her work mirror in their play the very practice adopted so successfully by the photographer.

-Curated by John R. Stomberg Ph.D
+John R. Stomberg Ph.D